CHAPTER Rev 300 BUSINESS PROFITS TAX

 b.
 Maintaining their own office.

-(f) A business organization, whose activities do not exceed the protection of P.L.
+(f) A business organization whose activities do not exceed the protection of P.L.
 86-272, claiming exemption under the federal law and desiring to commence the 3 year statute of limitation shall:

-(1) Indicate on the front page of their applicable New Hampshire business profits tax return that the business organization is exempt by:
+(1) Indicate on the front page of their applicable New Hampshire business profits tax return that the business organization is exempt by typing or clearly printing “exempt under P.L.
+86-272”; and

 (1) An individual business organization shall be subject to the tax jurisdiction of New Hampshire or another state for purposes of Rev 304.01 (b) and (c) respectively only on the basis of the separate activities of that individual business organization and its representatives; and